-The oil tank is located on the left side of the vehicle.
+The oil tank is located on the left side of the vehicle or on the engine, depending on the model.
 To check the oil:

 - 1. Set machine on a level surface. - 2.
 Start the engine and let it idle for 20-30 seconds. - 3.
 Stop the engine, remove dipstick and wipe dry with a clean cloth. - Screw in the dipstick completely, remove it and read the oil level.
 NOTE: The dipstick must be screwed in to keep the angle and depth of stick consistent.